dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 #> [1] 1511
 factor <- round(nrow(pop_init) / 100)

-# Each new cell would contain the sum of population of the aggregated cells
+# Each new cell contains the sum of population of the aggregated cells
 pop_agg <- terra::aggregate(pop_init,
   fact = factor, fun = "sum",
   na.rm = TRUE